mdulin2/SC3/error_to_code/Solution.md

 - A label is used for jumps in assembly.
 However, these GOTO's are also supported in Perl land!
 - However, there is still the ``: No such file or directory`` at the end of this.
 In order to cancel that out, add a ``#``, which is a Perl comment, to comment out this part of the code.
 - We now that we can put this into Perl (because it supports labels.)
 How do we execute the code?
+Two answers:
+- One that needs the large amount of escaping... this is for the SECOND whitelist ./error_code '"system(\"ping google.com\"); #"' perl
+- One that does not need any escaping, but has a harder whitelist (the second) ./error_code "system 'cat flag' #" perl